Seal of Civics Literacy

 Formal Seal from the Arizona Department of Education

 The Arizona Department of Education will contact those districts/schools who participated and will request an unofficial count of students receiving the Seal of Civics Literacy in April.
-Foil sticker seals will be sent in the beginning of May to be added to student Diplomas.
+Foil sticker seals will be sent at the beginning of May to be added to student Diplomas.

 Optional Recognitions for Seal of Civics Literacy